dkhmelenko/autoapproval/README.md

 ## Configuration

 In order to use the bot, the config file should be provided.
 Config file should be defined in your repository.
 Config file is the yml file with the path `.github/autoapproval.yml`.
-The file should have 3 entries.
+The file should have at least 3 mandatory entries: `from_owner`, `required_labels` and `apply_labels`.

+---

 ### from_owner
+**mandatory**

 Defines the list of users, whos pull requests should be approved automatically.
 For example:
 ```
 from_owner: